Sam Lowes

 Samuel Deane Lowes (born 14 September 1990) is a British motorcycle racer who competed in the Moto2 World Championship with ELF Marc VDS Racing Team aboard a Kalex since 2019.
 From 2024, Lowes remains with the same team ownership which moves into a new class of racing, World Superbikes, using a Ducati Panigale V4 R.

 Lowes is the identical twin brother of World Superbike rider Alex Lowes, and in 2024, was the first time they have competed against one another on an international stage.

 Career

 Lowes won the Supersport World Championship 2013 riding a Yamaha YZF-R6 for Russian team Yakhnich Motorsport in the championship, as well as the 2010 British Supersport champion riding a Honda CBR600RR.

 During his championship year in the British championship, Lowes scored five wins, including three consecutive wins and three pole positions, winning at Brands Hatch, Knockhill, Cadwell Park, Croft and Silverstone, along with five podium finishes.
-Afterward he moved to the Supersport World Championship full-time in 2011 signing for the Parkalgar Honda team.
-In his first complete year he scored six podiums, finishing 6th overall with 129 points.
+Afterwards, he moved to the Supersport World Championship full-time in 2011 signing for the Parkalgar Honda team.
+In his first complete year, he scored six podiums, finishing sixth overall with 129 points.
 In 2012, he moved to Bogdanka PTR Honda, a sister team of the Parkalgar Honda, and earned two wins at the Donington Park and Aragón rounds.
-In 2013 he moved to Yakhnich Motorsport riding a semi-works Yamaha.
+In 2013, he moved to Yakhnich Motorsport riding a semi-works Yamaha.